GiancarloMCorrea/myWebsite/content/en/post/CRL-tutorial/index.md

-This is a tutorial to estimate age compositions from fishery-independent sources (e.g. survey) using classic age-length keys and continuation ratio logits (Berg et al., 2012).
-These two methods were evaluated in a simulation experiment previously (Correa et al., 2020).
-I use these libraries Shea and Boldt (2014):
+This is a tutorial to estimate age compositions from fishery-independent sources (e.g. survey) using classic age-length keys and continuation ratio logits (Berg and Kristensen (2012)).
+These two methods were evaluated in a simulation experiment previously (Correa et al. (2020)).
+I use these libraries:

 ``` r
 library(ggplot2)